-Upon enrollment, families are given a copy of the BioKids Illness Policy.
-We are NOT licensed for sick care and do not meet accreditation standards to care for sick children.
-Staff do a quick visual health assessment of each child as they arrive in the morning.
-For any illnesses listed below where a Doctor's Note is required, the child's listed pediatrician or a provider within their listed pediatrician's office must provide the written authorization for them to return to school (a child's parent cannot serve as their doctor as it is a conflict of interest).
-The only exceptions to this policy would be when a child must be seen in an urgent care clinic setting.
+BioKids is not licensed for sick care and does not meet accreditation standards to care for sick children.
+Any children displaying symptoms of an illness cannot attend.

+For any illnesses listed below where a Doctor's Note is required, the child's listed pediatrician or a provider within their listed pediatrician's office or an urgent care setting must provide the written authorization for them to return to (a child's parent cannot serve as their doctor as it is a conflict of interest).